vgteam/sv-genotyping-paper/yeast/README.md

 pip install toil-vg
 ```

 For the VCF graph, follow the steps in `yeast/vg_call/graphA_aws_commands.sh`.
-It contains commands for the `all` sample set but can be easily modified for the `four` sample set.
+It contains commands for the `all` strain set but can be easily modified for the `five` strain set.
 For the cactus graph, follow the steps in `yeast/vg_call/graphB_aws_commands.sh`.
-It contains commands for the `all` sample set but can be easily modified for the `four` sample set.
+It contains commands for the `all` strain set but can be easily modified for the `five` strain set.

-The compressed vcf results are written into an outstore on S3 of the form `aws:us-west-2:vgcall-yeast-<graph>-<sample-set>-outstore`
+The compressed vcf results are written into an outstore on S3 of the form `aws:us-west-2:vgcall-yeast-<graph>-<strain-set>-outstore`

 ## 7. Evaluate genotyping performance

-To evaluate the SV genotype calls made by `vg call` you need to download them from the S3 outstore to the respective local directory `yeast/evaluation/calls/<graph>_<sample-set>/vcf`.
-This can be done via the S3 web interface or commands of the form `aws s3 cp s3://vgcall-yeast-<graph>-<sample-set>-outstore/<sample>*.vcf.gz yeast/evaluation/calls/<graph>_<sample-set>/vcf`.
+To evaluate the SV genotype calls made by `vg call` you need to download them from the S3 outstore to the respective local directory `yeast/evaluation/calls/<graph>_<strain-set>/vcf`.
+This can be done via the S3 web interface or commands of the form `aws s3 cp s3://vgcall-yeast-<graph>-<strain-set>-outstore/<sample>*.vcf.gz yeast/evaluation/calls/<graph>_<strain-set>/vcf`.

 Now, the evaluation pipeline can be started with:
 ```